apache/incubator-xtable/website/docs/hms.md

 ## Conclusion
 In this guide we saw how to,
-1. sync a source table to create metadata for the desired target table formats using OneTable
+1. sync a source table to create metadata for the desired target table formats using XTable
 2. catalog the data in the target table format in Hive Metastore
 3. query the target table using Spark